sa3664/Group3_TrainTicketingSystem/README.md

 Our system will also integrate with below in future:

 1. For attractions : Our system will need to integrate with something like Google Maps or Yelp.

+## Application

+1. Home Screen   : This screen is the homepage with the search functionality.

+2. Search Screen : This screen is to display search results on basis of "direct routes" or "connected routes".

+3. Cart Screen   : This screen shows the cart and gives you the option to either add more train tickets in your cart or remove existing tickets from the cart .
+Also , it lets you proceed to the checkout if you are happy with your purchase.

+4. Payment Screen: This screen includes your payment gateway "Strip".
+We have used Stripe server for integrating with our application.

+5. Ticket Screen : This screen will get you the ticket for the bookings done.